 #1: How Much Space Can You Provide Your Goldfish With?

 You will also need to find a spot in your house or apartment that has enough space to place this tank.
-It needs to be a place that can tolerate a water spill, because even the most meticulous aquarists still have accidents.
 It needs to be located near an electrical outlet to support your tank’s equipment.
 Ideally, it should have a nearby source of natural light and be out of the way from highly trafficked areas to avoid getting bumped.

 The cost of tank supplies, food and equipment can add up, let alone the cost of buying the fish itself in the first place!
 Depending on where you buy these things, you can rack up a bill that could blow you out of the water if you haven’t prepared for how much goldfish cost.

 Assuming you are going to get all of your fish supplies new, some simple math will calculate about how much money you will spend: